pier-astro/PubPlotLib/README.md

 > **Note:** PubPlotLib requires Matplotlib version **3.2 or newer** for style support.

-You can install PubPlotLib via pip (not yet available):
+You can install PubPlotLib via pip:

 ```bash
 pip install pubplotlib